 Customers are responsible for all aspects of all items before they get to or after they leave our facility.
 We are not obligated to secure insurance, nor are we liable for any issues in packaging, even if we ourselves perform the pickup or drop-off since we ask customers to do this for themselves.

 Unless explicitly agreed in writing in advance, our highest applicable service rate shall apply to any and all activities spent assisting customers with either the packaging or unpacking of goods to be either received or shipped, including, but not limited to, crating, uncrating, meeting with shipping agents, etc.

 As we are not a parts-house, we generally buy parts at retail.
 Therefore, we encourage our customers to provide us the parts they want installed at the time of project drop off or shipment.
-However, we are pleased to provide this service to our customers and to accommodate our expenses, we have a standard markup of 10 to 20% for most items.
+However, we are pleased to provide a parts-sourcing service to our customers.
+To accommodate our expenses, we have a standard markup of 10 to 20% for most items.
 Small items have a higher overhead per piece, so they will typically have a higher markup.
-We may also not necessarily use the cheapest vendor - unless you want us to bill you for the time, the time spent finding the cheapest price may not be cost effective for us - so, again, we encourage our customers to provide parts they require in advance.
+We may also not necessarily use the cheapest vendor - unless you want us to bill you for the time spent finding the cheapest price, it simply is not cost effective for us - so, again, we encourage our customers to provide parts they require in advance.
 Once the job has started, you agree we're free to source parts as best we can on your behalf.

 These rates may be superseded at any time - "subject to change without notice" - and new hourly rates will only apply to agreements made subsequent to any change or at Annual Update, as described herein.

 If you bring us a vehicle for any reason, storage fees will likely become due.
 Vehicle storage due to unpaid balance: $75/day for outdoor storage, $100/day for indoor.
-This applies to vehicles on-site for service which are awaiting pickup or otherwise for payment of bill as outlined elsewhere in this document and for which their grace period has expired.
+This applies to vehicles on-site which are awaiting pickup or otherwise for payment of bill as outlined elsewhere in this document and for which their grace period has expired.

-For vehicles on-site specifically for storage which do not have payments due (other than for storage), these rates shall apply whenever no rate was explicitly specified in writing.
-These rates are for "normal" car sizes, limited to about 5' wide by 14' long, or roughly the size of a VW Karmann Ghia or Porsche 356 or 911.
-For larger cars, a rate adjustment may be required.
+For vehicles on-site specifically for storage which do not have payments due (other than for storage), the rates specified below shall apply whenever no rate was explicitly specified in writing.
+These rates are for "normal" car sizes, limited to about 5' wide by 14' long, or roughly the size of a Porsche 356 or 911, or VW Karmann Ghia.
+For larger cars, a rate adjustment will be required.

 Automobile storage, per month (or part-month):